MLH/mlh-hackathon-organizer-guide/index.md

     * Tell your school’s paper

-    * Enlist MLH’s PR#### RESOURCES to get potential pre-event coverage in local and tech media
+#### RESOURCES to get potential pre-event coverage in local and tech media

 * Reach out to parent groups (more useful for high school hackathons)